 This course is designed to acquaint students with the basic principles of Graphic Design.
 Emphasis will be placed on conceptual design, illustration, and color theory.
 Students will explore the fundamentals of advertising layout, graphic design, and various forms of illustration: pen and ink, gouache, airbrush, watercolor, color pencil, acrylic and markers.
-Students will have access to the art lab where they will be introduced to the computer and various software programs to be used as design tools.
-Students will be required to purchase a sketchbook.
+Students will have access to the art lab where they will be introduced to the computer and various software programs to be used as design tools..
 A portfolio, sketchbook and notebook are required.